Shantanu-Ruhela/sql_retail_sale_p1/Readme.md

 GROUP BY category;
 Output: Revenue and order count by product category.

-Q.4: Customer Demographic Analysis sql
--- Average age of Beauty category customers
+Q.4: Write a SQL query to find the average age of customers who purchased itens from the 'Beauty' category.
 SELECT ROUND(AVG(age)) AS avg_age
 FROM retail_sales
 WHERE category = 'Beauty';
 Insight: Target age group for beauty products.

-Q.5: High-Value Transactions
-sql
--- Transactions with total sale > 1000
+Q.5: Write a SQL query to find all transactions where the total sale is greater than 1000.
 SELECT * FROM retail_sales
 WHERE total_sale > 1000;
 Use Case: Identifying premium purchases.

-Q.6: Gender-based Category Analysis sql
--- Transaction count by gender per category
+Q.6: Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.

 SELECT gender, category, COUNT(*) AS Total_number
 FROM retail_sales
 GROUP BY gender, category;
 Insight: Gender preferences across categories.

-Q.7: Monthly Sales Performance sql
+Q.7: Write a SQL query to calculate the average sale for each month.
+Find out best selling month in each year -- window function
--- Best selling month each year (using window function) SELECT * FROM (
+SELECT * FROM (
   SELECT
     YEAR(sale_date) AS Years,